zumasys/docs/site/jbase/faq/backups-using-veeam/README.md

 ## Introduction

-For expedincy sake, these procedures have been illustrated with the use of virtual machines running on VMware Workstation rather than in a full-fledged VMware Server environment.
+For expediency sake, these procedures have been illustrated with the use of virtual machines running on VMware Workstation rather than in a full-fledged VMware Server environment.

 In such an environment, the procedures will be much the same but the options may vary somewhat.